-Since research concepts and methods derived from many of the traditional scientific disciplines contribute to advances in neuroscience, the Neurobiology Curriculum stresses a multi-disciplinary approach to the study of the brain.
+The Neuroscience Curriculum (NBIO) stresses a multi-disciplinary approach to the study of the brain.
 More than 75 faculty members in 12 departments and 5 specialized research centers participate in this interdisciplinary program.
 The Curriculum facilitates communication between these neuroscientists across departmental barriers in order to:

-The following documents describe the program in more detail.
+The following document describes the program in more detail.